 What Is Sepsis?

 Sepsis can be caused by bacterial, viral, parasitic, or fungal infections.
-Bacterial infections are the most common in nursing homes.
-It can develop from infections in various organs, including the appendix, abdominal cavity, gallbladder, liver, brain or spinal cord, skin, and urinary tract.
-Bedsores, urinary tract infections, and pneumonia are common causes of sepsis in nursing homes.
+Bacterial infections are the most common causes in nursing homes.
+The condition can develop from infections in various organs, including the appendix, abdominal cavity, gallbladder, liver, brain or spinal cord, skin, and urinary tract.
+Bedsores, urinary tract infections, and pneumonia are common in people who develop sepsis in nursing homes.

 Every year, around 1.7 million adults in the United States are diagnosed with sepsis, and approximately 270,000 people lose their lives to this condition.
 Elderly patients residing in nursing homes are particularly vulnerable to sepsis.

 In Illinois, approximately 6,000 nursing home residents develop sepsis each year, with 1 in 5 residents not surviving.
-Here are some important facts about sepsis in Illinois nursing homes:
+Here are more important facts about sepsis in Illinois nursing homes:

 Inadequate Supervision